jshinlife/jshinlife/README.md

 Hey there!👋

 My name is Josh, I am currently 15 years old.
-Nice to meet you and thanks for visiting my profile.
+I wanted to say thanks for visiting my profile.
+A little bit about me is that: \
 I am a graphic designer located in Wales, UK ✌️

 To check all of my projects: \
 Visit my website at [jvsh.me](https://jvsh.me)